-Student Fees and Refunds - International 2016
+Student Fees and Refunds - International 2017

-Fees paid by international students comprise the following: Code of Practice: The purpose of this Code is to provide a framework for education providers for the pastoral care of international students.
-The Code is established under section 238F of the Education Act 1989.
-The Act requires that a provider must be a signatory to the Code to enrol international students, revised 2010.
-Independent A compulsory charge calculated at course level by a School or Centre for a consumable or service over and above what can be expected to be included in course materials.
-For each activities: charge to a student there is an equal value cost to a School or Centre.
+Fees paid by international students comprise the following:

+. , Code of Practice: The purpose of this Code is to provide a framework for education providers for the pastoral care of international students.
+The Code is established under section 238I of the Education Act 1989.
+The Act requires that a provider must be a signatory to the Code to enrol international students, Code revised 2016.
+Independent activities: A compulsory charge calculated at course level by a School or Centre for a consumable or service over and above what can be expected to be included in course materials.
+For each charge to a student there is an equal value cost to a School or Centre.
 The value of the total fee must comply with TEC requirements.
-Interim Visa: 'Interim visas' are a new type of visa introduced by the Immigration Act for 2009.
-From 07 February 2011, they may be granted to maintain a person's lawful status in New Zealand, where he or she: Holds a valid temporary visa, and Has applied for a further temporary visa.
+Interim Visa: 'Interim visas' introduced by the Immigration Act for 2009 from 07 February 2011 may be granted to maintain a person's lawful status in New Zealand, where he or she: • Holds a valid temporary visa, and • Has applied for a further temporary visa.
 The aim is to benefit visitors, foreign students and workers who wish to extend their stay in New Zealand.
 Signatory: Means a provider that has applied to be and has been granted approval by the Administrator as a signatory to the Code, and approved to enrol international students.
 Tuition fees: The fee for international students is calculated on a programme basis.
 For a programme of study less than or greater than 1.0 EFTS, the fee is calculated by applying the course factor to the programme fee.
 Students Association: These fees are now strictly voluntary.
 Please contact Students' Association for further information.
-Students' Association contact details are: Phone: (0064) 7 838 0557

-Text: (0064) 27 324 1588 E-mail: sawit@wintec.ac.nz Facsimile: (0064) 7 858 7535
+Students' Association contact details are: Phone: (0064) 7 838 0557 Text: (0064) 27 324 1588 E-mail: sawit@wintec.ac.nz Facsimile: (0064) 7 858 7535 Other charges: Other miscellaneous charges may be made from time to time and are published on the Wintec website www.wintec.ac.nz/fees a) Wintec Council approves tuition fees annually.